selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

   first_name text not null,
   last_name text not null,
   email text unique not null,
-  dob date null,
+  date_of_birth date null,
+  grade_level text,
+  address text,
-  grade text,
+  phone text,
   created_at timestamptz default now()
 );
 ```

 Note on fields:
-- The application uses "Date of Birth" and stores it in the "dob" column.
-There is no "age" column used anywhere.
+- The application uses "Date of Birth" as "date_of_birth".
+Legacy "dob" is no longer used in payloads (display still tolerates existing rows with dob).
-- If your table previously had an "age" field, remove it from your schema or leave it unused; the app will not reference it.
+- The application uses "grade_level" (string) for grade.
+Legacy "grade" is tolerated on read.
 - Optional "address" and "phone" fields are supported by the UI; if your database does not have these columns they will be ignored by Postgres.

 Enable RLS and, for demo use, you may add permissive anon policies: